ssb22/adjuster/README.md

 `--freq-count=`
  : Name of a file to write that is suitable for the known-characters option, taken from the input examples (which should be representative of typical use).
 Any post-normalise table provided will be used to determine which characters are equivalent.

+`--freq-count-size=`
+ : Number of entries to write to the freq-count file if specified

 `--android-audio=`
  : When generating an Android browser, include an option to convert the selection to audio using this URL as a prefix, e.g. https://example.org/speak.cgi?text= (use for languages not likely to be supported by the device itself).
 Optionally follow the URL with a space (quote carefully) and a maximum number of words to read in each user request.
 Setting a limit is recommended, or somebody somewhere will likely try 'Select All' on a whole book or something and create load problems.
 You should set a limit server-side too of course.